ledlaux/pikoPD/README.md

 - Check PD patch examples in the folder.
 - The `[s @hv_param]` and `[r @hv_param]` object names must exactly match (case-sensitive) names defined in the config file.
 - The script automatically includes objects present in the patch and ignores unconnected.
-- Debug console if enabled will also output PD `[print]` objects.
+- Debug console, when enabled, will also output PD `[print]` objects.
 Use it moderately, because it can crash the device.

 ## Requirements